 Further on I’m relieved to come across a few pottery shops, and a row of food-shops.
-Appetites at least survive, whether for jars of butter, tubs of spices or trays of k’nafeh, that addictive Palestinian sweet.
+Appetites at least survive, whether for jars of freshly churned butter, tubs of spices or trays of k’nafeh, that addictive Palestinian sweet.

 Then surreally, I see a horse tethered to a shutter, a hair-dryer abandoned on a café chair (the café of course empty other than a few young men playing pool at the back) and a kind of cave-shop selling and sewing animal skins – presumably bought from Bedouins in the nearby desert.
-The plight of the Bedouins provides yet another abysmal record of human rights abuse in the West bank – and another story.
+The plight of the Bedouins offers yet another abysmal record of human rights abuse in the West Bank – and another story.

-It’s like a theatre-set with no actors.
+Hebron is like a theatre-set with no actors.
 A tragedy.
 I buy a goatskin, spices, pastries, another pair of earrings that I don’t need – and head back to Bethlehem.
 I have now seen Hebron, and shan’t forget it.